uarc/uforth/doc/src/dictionary.md

 ### FOR
 - dstack: `( w -- )`
+- Compile-time dstack: `( -- addr )`
+  - Pushes the address where the address of the last instruction needs to be added.
 - Takes a number of times to iterate and iterates that many times.

 ### FOREVER
+- Compile-time dstack: `( -- addr )`
+  - Pushes the address where the address of the last instruction needs to be added.
 - Begins a loop which loops forever.

 ### FORGET